International Education Management

 Admission to the International Education Management program is based on a candidate's prior academic record, professional experience and foreign language proficiency.

 You have the opportunity to develop and integrate foreign language and intercultural communication skills within your degree program for professional purposes.

 Native English Speakers

-For successful admission students must be ready to begin their language studies at the following level by the time they begin the degree program:
+You are expected to be at the following level by the time you begin the degree program:

 Test Your Language Proficiency

 Self-assess the level at which you read, write and understand your target language of study.